commitizen/cz-cli/README.md

 Installing and running Commitizen locally allows you to make sure that developers are running the exact same version of Commitizen on every machine.

-Install Commitizen with `npm i -D commitizen`.
+Install Commitizen with `npm install --save-dev commitizen`.

 Once you have Commitizen installed as a local dev dependency you can execute `./node_modules/.bin/commitizen` or `./node_modules/.bin/git-cz` in order to actually use the commands.